-Fund Financial Statements - Separate financial statements are provided for governmental and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Fund Financial Statements - Separate financial statements are provided for governmental funds.
 Major individual governmental funds are reported in separate columns in the fund financial statements.
 All remaining governmental funds are aggregated and reported as other governmental funds.

-The school district reports the following major governmental funds:
+'The school district reports the following major governmental funds: